 - Reusable water bottle – save money, save the planet, save your stomach (from the tap water).
 Contigo bottles leak the least (based on my many trips).

 - Dry bag – great for boat trips, pop your electrical items inside and keep them safe from water damage.
-I swear by Sea to Summit.
+I swear by Sea to Summit but there are cheaper versions.

 - Sanitary items – if it’s that time of month, pack what you need.
 Mexico is a country of pads, and tampons can be hard to find.